mkmat/Z1plus-code/README.md

     -o=<filename>
         Write the data file to <filename> instead of using the default.

+## How to add nanoparticles and rigid bodies to my configuration prior applying Z1+?

+There is repository [Zmesh](https://github.com/popolin522/Zmesh) available that provides reasons on why and how rigid bodies can be meshed and used directly with a polymer configuration in Z1+.
+In short, you can add any kind of surface mesh made of dumbbells (polymers with 2 beads only) to your configuration file (lammps data file, in particular).
+Since Z1+ does not move the terminal atoms of chains, the surface(s) will serve as obstacles.

 ## Are there benchmark configurations to test my own implementation of Z1+?

 Yes, some of the benchmark configurations treated in the publication are available from the benchmark-configurations directory.